Choosing an AWS database service - Choosing an AWS database service

 Introduction

-AWS offers a growing number of database options (currently more than 15) to support diverse data models.
-These include relational, key-value, document, in-memory, graph, time series, wide-column, and ledger databases.
+AWS offers a growing number of database options (15+) with diverse data models to support a variety of workloads.
+These include relational, key-value, document, in-memory, graph, time series, vector, and wide-column.

 Understand